 Last but not least: Staying Inland

 Another option you can consider is staying inland.
-This is the best option if you want to rest only.
+This is the best option if you want to take it slow and have plenty of rest.
 With the right hotel decision, you can spend your night on a comfy bed and still wake up viewing the magnificent Halong at sunrise.
-During the evenings, you can wander around your hotel, exploring Halong city, visiting night markets as well as checking out other attractions in the city center.
+During the evenings, you can wander around Halong city, visit night markets and check out other attractions in the city center.

-Halong is a crowded, developed city so you will find almost everything you need with the price varying from 250,000VND to millions a night!
-There are a huge numbers of hotels/hostels in the city and based on your budget as well as interested location, you can easily book one that meets your interests.
-However, we also list down some highly recommended hotels just in case you are in need:
+Halong is a bustling, well-developed city so you will find almost everything you need with the price varying from 250,000VND to millions a night!
+There’s a multitude of hotels in the city and depending on your budget and destination of interest, you can easily book one that suits your needs.
+To help you out, we came up with a list of highly recommended hotels.
+Check them out below.